witoldzol/whatthetype/README.md

 This lib will OVERWRITE YOUR SOURCE FILES! ( It creates backup files before it does ) Use SOURCE CONTROL before running this !!!!

-This is a hobby project, not a production ready stuff.
-I'm not a 'good' programmer - no classes or clean code over here, just procedural spaghetti.

 # WHAT?
 This lib can inspect the data passed to your functions, figure out types from that data and update your function signatures with type info.

 # WHY?
-I maintain a legacy project that has no typing at all.
+I maintain a legacy project that has no type hints at all.
 It's thousands of lines of code and I have no idea what goes in or out.
-This is my feeble attemt to remedy this problem automagically.
+This lib can create type hints on the fly.

 # REQUIREMENTS
 At minimum 3.5 - I haven't tested properly.